San José Costa Rica Restaurants

 $650 in insurance paid, PLUS hold on credit card: $500.00

 $ 580 in insurance paid, PLUS hold on credit card: $1700.00

 $ 499 in insurance paid, PLUS hold on credit card: $2500.00

 We had no other transportation arrangements.
 We were forced to pay this high rate or not have a way around to our pre arranged hotels.

 The website gave completely wrong rates.

 I suggest pre arranging an airport transfer from your hotel.
 The car was a bad idea all the way around.

-The tall building across the street from Parque Espana, a big, gray high-rise, is called the Instituto Nacional de Seguros -- the Insurance Institute Building.
+Favorite thing: The tall building across the street from Parque Espana, a big, gray high-rise, is called the Instituto Nacional de Seguros -- the Insurance Institute Building.
 It's useful as a landmark for walking around downtown, but it also has some dependable cash machines (ask for "caceros") outside, and a bank inside on the second floor.